 Organizations that are exempt from federal income tax under s.
-501(c)(3) of the Internal Revenue Code, such as charities, are exempt from Florida's sales and use tax.14 To receive an exemption, the organization must submit to the Florida Department of Revenue (DOR) a copy of the Internal Revenue Service's (the IRS) letter determining the organizations 501(c)(3) status.15 After receiving the IRS determination letter and making a determination that the organization.
+501(c)(3) of the Internal Revenue Code, such as charities, are exempt from Florida's sales and use tax.
+To receive an exemption, the organization must submit to the Florida Department of Revenue (DOR) a copy of the Internal Revenue Service's (the IRS) letter determining the organizations 501(c)(3) status.
+After receiving the IRS determination letter and making a determination that the organization is actively engaged in an exempt endeavor, DOR issues a certificate of exemption to the organization.
 Under current law, DACS is not part of determining whether a charity operating in Florida should be exempt from sales tax.
 Specifically, DACS does not have authority to disqualify a charity from receiving any sales tax exemption based on the charity's allocation of expenses to accomplish the charity's stated purpose.